Redshark61/L--le-au-Python/README.md

 ### Fizzbuzz

 The last quest is random game.
 In fact, you dont have to do anything, just let the game play for you.
 You are against a certain number of monkeys and their boss.
-The goal is to enumerate numbers, starting from 1, and to **fizz** when the number is a multiple of 3, **buzz** if it's a multiple of 5, and **fizzbuzz** if it's both.
+The goal is to enumerate numbers, starting from 1, and to say **fizz** when the number is a multiple of 3, **buzz** if it's a multiple of 5, and **fizzbuzz** if it's both.
 Otherwise, you just say the number.

+- **checkChances** : this function just return a bool wich tell if the function needs to stop (because there are no monkeys anymore or the player failed)
+- **configFizzBuzz** : this file just store the important data for the fizzbuzz

 ## The map and graphical element